yegor256/blog/_drafts/_tasking.md

   * **UI/UX**.
-    We were mostly working with server-side Java/Ruby/C++ projects for the last few years and didn't have many opportunities to apply microtasking to the UI/UX jobs.
-However, where we tried nothing really worked: graphic designers weren't able to decompose their tasks to smaller parts.
+    We were mostly working with server-side Java/Ruby/C++ projects for the last few years and didn't have many opportunities to apply micro-tasking to the UI/UX jobs.
+However, whatever we tried nothing really worked: graphic designers weren't able to decompose their tasks to smaller parts.

   * **Customers**.